geigi/cozy/README.md

 <a href='https://flathub.org/apps/details/com.github.geigi.cozy'><img width='150' alt='Download on Flathub' src='https://flathub.org/assets/badges/flathub-badge-en.png'/></a>

 Alternatively, there are third party packages available in distros' repositories.
+Keep in mind that these packages are usually outdated, and if you encounter an issue, they may in fact have already been fixed.

 <details>
-<summary>See the list of distro packages</summary>
+<summary>List of distro packages</summary>

 | Distro | Package |
 |--------|:---------:|